Counseling Services

 Generalized Anxiety Disorder: Marked by persistent, excessive or unrealistic worry that occurs every day or possibly all day.
 The anxiety seems impossible to relieve and includes physical symptoms such as fatigue, trembling, muscle tension, headache or nausea.

-If you are suffering from any of these problems, or know of someone who is, then feel free to come in or call Muskingum University Counseling Services at (740) 826-8142 or (740) 826-8091 to schedule an appointment to sit down and talk about your concerns.You can also set up an appointment by emailing us at counseling@muskingum.edu.
+If you are suffering from any of these problems, or know of someone who is, we are here for you.
+Undergraduate students should come in or call Counseling Services at (740) 826-8142 or (740) 826-8091 to schedule an appointment to sit down and talk about your concerns.You can also set up an appointment by emailing us at counseling@muskingum.edu.
+Graduate students should schedule an appointment with UWill Mental Health and Wellness Services (Teletherapy) to talk about your concerns.

 Back to top